 Special information for Ukrainian citizens

-The content on this page is relevant for Ukrainian citizens looking to apply for a bachelor programme at CBS with study start in September 2022.
+The content on this page is relevant for Ukrainian citizens looking to apply for a bachelor programme at CBS.
 We hope you, your family and your friends are safe, and we would like to express our support and solidarity in these difficult times.

 On this page, you will find information about the special conditions that apply if you are a Ukrainian citizen and fleeing the conflict in Ukraine.